Failure Modes of LLMs for Causal Reasoning on Narratives: Discussion

+One limitation of our work is that there are other forms of causal reasoning that we did not test for in the narratives.
+This motivates many potential directions for future work.
+For example, it could be interesting to ask the LLM to reason about counterfactual cases.
 Our analysis also has implications for algorithmic interventions to improve causal reasoning.
 The failure modes we identify in this paper could inform the design of targeted synthetic tasks to use in finetuning for improved causal reasoning.
 Additionally, our findings on the benefits of extracting a causal graph can inform prompt engineering efforts to elicit reliable causal reasoning from language models.
 We believe investigating both directions represents an exciting direction for future work.